liferay/liferay-docs/discover/portal/articles/03-collaboration/03-social-networking/01-leveraging-social-apps-activities-tracking-and-user-connections.markdown

 some kind of mutual interest or experience.
 On a site like Facebook, you can connect with people from school, from work or from other personal connections.
 On a music based networking site like Last.fm, you can connect with people who have similar tastes to yours.
-With Liferay's social networking collaboration is the key to connection.
+With Liferay's social networking, collaboration is the key to connection.

-Using our example site of lunar-resort.com, we can take a closer look at ways users can be connected through hierarchies and ways they can connect to each other.
-We'll look at a handful of portlets, both those designed specifically for connecting users and those that can create connections as a side-effect of just getting work done.
+There are a handful of applications, both those designed specifically for connecting users and those that can create connections as a side-effect of just getting work done.

-The Site Members Directory portlet can provide a simple way for users to connect.
-If we have a site dedicated to Lunar Resort astronauts, we can place a Site Members Directory portlet on that site, listing all the users that have joined that site.
-Users can connect by sending requests to other users on that list.
+The Site Members Directory can provide a simple way for users to connect.
+If you have a site dedicated to Lunar Resort astronauts, you can place a Site Members Directory on that site.
+Because it lists all the users that have joined that site, users can connect by sending requests to other users on that list.
 This isn't the worst way to get users connected but it probably won't be very effective.
 Why not?
-Well, other than sharing some very basic common interests, we haven't really had any interactions.
+Well, other than sharing some very basic common interests, users don't interact this way.

-The Activities portlet provides a similar but more effective means of connection.
-Because it shows a list of what other users are doing, this portlet helps users discover who is among the most active across the site or the portal, and thus who might be a good connection.
+The Activities application provides a similar but more effective means of connection.
+Because it shows a list of what other users are doing, this application helps users discover who is among the most active across the site or the instanc3, and thus who might be a good connection.

 Probably the most effective way users can connect is by interacting with other users.
-Every portlet in the Collaboration category provides information on who is contributing, regardless of how.
+Every application in the Collaboration category provides information on who is contributing, regardless of how.
 You can see who is creating a thread in a message board, editing a wiki article, blogging or creating a calendar event.
 Users can use these to connect based on content--if I find your blog interesting, or if you answer my question on the message board, we can use that as a point to connect as friends to further our interactions.
-This way, instead of our connection being forced or arbitrary, we've connected based on the fact that we've directly interacted and share a common interest--just like people did before they had the internet.
+This way, instead of our connection being forced or arbitrary, we've connected based on our direct interaction and share a common interest--just like people did before they had the Internet.

 "Friend" is only the default social relationship as implemented by Liferay's social portlets.
 You can design things so that users are automatically connected through Site and Organization membership.
 And there are many other relationship types beyond Friend: your developers can take advantage of these by using Liferay's social API.
-This is covered in *[Liferay in Action](http://www.manning.com/sezov)* and the *Liferay Developer's Guide*.
-Now that you've got all these social applications running on your system, you might
-wonder: how can I measure social interaction?
+Now that you've got all these social applications running on your system, you might wonder: how can I measure social interaction?
 How do I identify the best contributors to my site?
 Liferay has an answer: social activity measurements.